conbanwa/logs/README.md

 # about

-a structured, leveled, colored, and formatted logger for go
+a leveled, colored, and comparable logger for go

 # usage